 If your door won’t open or will only open slightly, you may have to replace broken torsion springs.
 At Golden Rule Garage Door we hold to our motto as we promise to “treat every customer the way we’d want to be treated” and guarantee that we will take our time when installing your garage door springs.
 We set them at just the right tension so that they are not overworked and will last much longer.

 Frequently Asked Questions about Garage Door Springs

 What is the average lifespan for garage torsion springs?

-10,000 cycles is the bare minimum life span of professionally installed springs.
+10,000 cycles is the bare minimum lifespan of professionally installed springs.
 At 10,000 cycles, if you open and close your door 4 times per day, they should last 6.8 years.
-If you operate your door 2 times per day the springs should last 13.7 years.
+If you operate your door 2 times per day, your springs should last 13.7 years.

 What happens when the wrong size spring is installed?